 Indeed.
 The top man for oil, weapons, and secrets in the US would be quit useful in secretly securing oil in exchange for weapons.

-posted by Gilead at 3:59 PM 0 comments Links to this post
+posted by Gilead at 3:59 PM 0 comments

 Regarding Bechtel, Rummy, Hussy, and "Operation Iraqi Freedom" below.
 I say one might draw Marxist conclusions from it because the documents demonstrates that a group of people with strong economic motives can allow themselves or actively seek satisfaction of those motives by conspiring with the most insidious people -- like Hussein -- and use supposedly liberatory rhetoric to both cover it up and justify it.
 The rhetoric is ideology, the documents show the reality.

-posted by Gilead at 3:48 PM 0 comments Links to this post
+posted by Gilead at 3:48 PM 0 comments